lukastoenne/proposal-2.8/source/particles.rst

   :width: 60%
   :figclass: align-center

   \2.
-In object nodes, the output node defines the particle state after an update.
+In particle nodes, the output node defines the particle state after an update.
 If nothing is plugged into the output, the particle state remains unchanged.

   .. todo How to associate the output node with the right particle component?
 This could happen in a node group dedicated to the component, to define context.